Honey Mandarin Roasted Chicken – An unbelievably juicy, tender, and delicious chicken perfect for a weeknight dinner, ready in less than 40 minutes!

-This recipe is delicious, impressive and, at the same time, easy and inexpensive.
+This recipe is delicious, impressive, and, at the same time, easy and inexpensive.
 I added some white pearl onions.
 Oh God… can you imagine how tasty they were?
-All infused with the flavor of the mandarin and the chicken juices.
+All are infused with the flavor of mandarin and chicken juices.
 Heavenly.

-You just need a side dish and you’re good to go.
-I served mine with my potato onion gratin.
-Yes, I know… Onion bombastic!
-But we do love onions here, so it was the perfect combination!
+You just need a side dish, and you’re good to go.
+I served mine with my potato-onion gratin.
+We do love onions here, so it was the perfect combination!

 Comfort food at its finest…